Stipa Data Collection Protocol

 Attribute Yes

-Label Attribute display name Alphanumeric 100 Yes
+Label Attribute display name String 100 Yes

-Description Attribute description Alphanumeric 255 No
+Description Attribute description String 255 No

 Format